ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

   instance C (Proxy @Constraint a) where ...

-But this is just the status quo; it is not a change.
+But this is just the status quo; it is not a change (see Sectionn 2.2).

 Future stability
 :::::::::::::::::::::::::::::::::